FelixMalfait/star-history/public/blog/star-history-monthly-pick-202305.md

 ![star-history](/blog/assets/star-history-monthly-pick-202305/star-history.webp)

-All of these projects are so different and have completely different origin stories, and even their Star History trends, but isn't that what's fascinating?!
+All of these projects are so different and have completely different origin stories, and even their Issue History trends, but isn't that what's fascinating?!
 And, if you come across any interesting tools, make sure to let us know [@StarHistoryHQ](https://twitter.com/StarHistoryHQ)! 👻